RUSA will adopt a Business Plan to document fiscal strategies for the division that will focus and direct efforts. These strategies will:

 A final report will be submitted to the Board upon completion of the project.

-At the discretion of the Board, researchers may also be asked to write a summary for publication in RUSQ.
-Source: RUSA Board, January 2002; reaffirmed by RUSA Executive Committee, October, 2006(RUSA Budget and Finance Committee is in charge of updating this page)
+Researchers may also be asked to write a summary for publication in RUSQ; this is at the discretion of the Board.
+Source: RUSA Board, January 2002; reaffirmed by RUSA Executive Committee, October, 2006Last updated January 23, 2019.
+To be updated by RUSA Budget and Finance Committee.